Accreditation & Quality Assurance

 In some instances, these evaluations are compared with performance data from other hospitals across the state or across the country.
 In other cases, sanctioning bodies establish quality and safety benchmarks, which hospitals are required to meet or exceed in order to earn and maintain an accredited status.

-Finally, MV Hospital has an extensive internal network of processes and mechanisms that act as checkpoints and yardsticks for monitoring and measuring quality standards.
+Finally, Martha's Vineyard Hospital has an extensive internal network of processes and mechanisms that act as checkpoints and yardsticks for monitoring and measuring quality standards.

 The Joint Commission